Shape attitudes.

 Learn how our government clients use our services to encourage greener habits such as energy reduction and recycling.

-PRINCIPLES OF INFLUENCE
+THE FIVE PRINCIPLES OF INFLUENCE

 Influence is an incredibly complex concept.
 While by no means exhaustive, the five principles below represent the most important things you should know about human nature prior to designing any influence strategy.

-principle 1: the human brain is not a computer
+the human brain is not a computer

 Humans are not perfectly rational creatures.
 Our brains were not built to maximize accuracy, but rather to find an optimal equilibrium between accuracy and effort.
 As a result, people are prone to a set of common cognitive errors that are both systematic in nature and predictable in direction.
 Understanding the pattern of cognitive errors, biases, and heuristics to which we are most susceptible allows us to better anticipate how one will think and behave and, consequently, position us to better influence those processes.

-principle 2: our social nature matters
+our social nature matters

 Who we fundamentally are can be a tricky thing.
 We act one way in our social circles, another in our professional networks, and yet another way with our families and loved ones.
 Whether we like it or not, our character has a great deal of fluidity based on our social context.
 Individuals who understand how the presence of others moderates behavior have a distinct advantage over their less-informed peers.
 A conceptual grasp of how particular social dynamics can moderate processes like conformity, groupthink, and compliance can prove an immensely valuable asset in your ability to influence.

-principle 3: our political sensibilities matter
+our political sensibilities matter

 Liberals and conservatives differ more than just inside the voting booth.
 Individuals on disparate ends of the political spectrum diverge emotionally, psychologically, and philosophically.
 These differences create irreconcilable world views, wherein individuals can be presented with identical information yet process it in different ways, ultimately receiving two fundamentally opposed messages.
 Understanding how political orientation impacts how messages are received allows us to design the most potent strategies for influencing opposing constituencies.

-principle 4: state of mind matters
+principle 4:

-principle 5: structure of presentation matters
+our structure and presentation matters

 The color gray is neither light nor dark; rather, its brightness depends on the color to which it is contrasted.
 Next to a white pillow, a gray blanket looks dark, yet next to a black coat it appears light.
 Similarly, persuasive appeals can gain or lose impact depending on what information is included (or omitted) and how it is framed.
 The content you present is important, but what you choose to include and how you choose to include it is equally critical.
 One must pay attention to not only the substance of their offering, but also the careful construction of its presentation.